 Andrew joined Venn Foundation as a Senior Teaching Fellow in 2014.
 He is married to Rachel Kitchens and they live in Auckland with their two daughters, Ella and Georgia, and son, James.

 The VVP is held annually in Auckland beginning September, and Wellington, beginning April.
 There are three weekend retreats at the beginning, middle, and end of each intensive and the teaching evenings are held once a week over the eight-weeks.
 Following the conclusion of the intensive, we invite the cohort back for three, monthly follow-up conversations.

 This includes all meals, materials, and resources.

 *One of our key emphases is relationship, so we want to remove as many barriers as possible for married couples to participate in the VVP together.
-Recognising the additional burden of childcare, we offer a discounted rate for married couples with children.
+Recognising the additional burden of childcare, we offer a discounted rate for married couples with children who require childcare.

 49 Cape Horn Road, Hillsborough, Auckland